Note Aug 2019: The Limestone Pavement website appears to be down but can be found at Wayback Machine

 Under the Wildlife and Countryside Act (1981) all major and most minor areas of limestone pavement in England (including that at Silverglades) is subject to protection measures known as Limestone Pavement Orders.
 Removal of rock becomes a criminal offence under the Wildlife and Countryside Act and anyone taking pavement from a designated site can be prosecuted and fined, even if the rock they remove is loose or lying in a field.

-Many of the limestone pavement features at Slverglades can also be seen at the Cumbria Wildlife Lancelot Clark Storth reserve, Hutton Roof, a few miles north of Silverglades.
+Many of the limestone pavement features at Slverglades can also be seen (clothed of course!) at the nearby Gait Barrows National Nature Reserve (one of Britain’s most important limestone landscapes and home to the rare Lady’s-slipper Orchid) as well as at the Cumbria Wildlife Lancelot Clark Storth reserve, Hutton Roof, a few miles north of Silverglades.